-- Proposal 1 (Election of Directors): The election of the five director nominees named in this Proxy Statement, each for a term expiring at the 2024 annual meeting of stockholders (the "2024 Annual Meeting"); - Proposal 2 (Ratification of Marcum): The ratification of Marcum as our independent registered public accounting firm for our fiscal year ending December 31, 2023; - Proposal 3 (Approval of Reverse Split): The approval of the adoption of an amendment to the Charter, to be filed not later than November 20, 2023, to effect a reverse stock split of our Class A common stock, par value \$0.01 per share ("Class A Common Stock"), at a ratio in the range of 1-for-five to 1-for-15 (collectively, the "Reverse Split"), with such ratio to be determined in the discretion of the Board and publicly disclosed prior to the effectiveness of the Reverse Split; (the "Reverse Split Proposal"); - Proposal 4 (Adjournment of Annual Meeting): The approval of an adjournment of the Annual Meeting to a later date or dates, if necessary, to permit further solicitation and vote of proxies in the event there are not sufficient votes in favor of the Reverse Split Proposal or the Third Amendment and Restatement (as defined below) (the "Adjournment Proposal");
+- Proposal 1 (Election of Directors): The election of the five director nominees named in this Proxy Statement, each for a term expiring at the 2025 annual meeting of stockholders (the "2025 Annual Meeting"); - Proposal 2 (Ratification of PKF O'Connor Davies, LLP): The ratification of PKF as our independent registered public accounting firm for our fiscal year ending December 31, 2024; - Proposal 3 (Amendment and Increase to 2019 Equity Incentive Plan) to increase the number of shares eligible for sale under the Company's 2019 equity incentive plan (the "2019 Equity Incentive Plan") to -shares, with an automatic adjustment, so that the number of shares eligible will equal 15% of the total shares of the Company's outstanding common stock; - Proposal 4 (Reverse Split Floor Price Decrease): to approve, in accordance with Nasdaq listing rule 5635(d), the amendment of the 2024 August Warrant to purchase common stock in connection with an offering, and sale of securities of the Company that was consummated on August 13, 2024, to decrease the floor price provision in the event that the Company effects a Reverse Stock Split of its common stock in the future (the "Reverse Split Floor Price Decrease Proposal")

-- Proposal 5 (Approval of the Third Amendment and Restatement): The approval of the third amendment and restatement of the Greenlane Holdings, Inc. 2019 Equity Incentive Plan (the "Third Amendment and Restatement"); and - To transact any other business that may properly come before the Annual Meeting or any adjournment(s) or postponements of the Annual Meeting.
+• Proposal 5 (Adjournment of Annual Meeting): The approval of an adjournment of the Annual Meeting to a later date or dates, if necessary, to permit further solicitation and vote of proxies in the event there are not sufficient votes in favor of the [] (as defined below) (the "Adjournment Proposal"); and • To transact any other business that may properly come before the Annual Meeting or any adjournment(s) or postponements of the Annual Meeting.
 What are the Board's voting recommendations?

-The Board recommends that you vote as follows:

-- Proposal 1 (Election of Directors): "FOR" each of the Board nominees for election as directors; - Proposal 2 (Ratification of Marcum): "FOR" the ratification of Marcum as our independent registered public accounting firm for our fiscal year ending December 31, 2023; - Proposal 3 (Approval of Reverse Split): "FOR" the approval of the Reverse Split Proposal; - Proposal 4 (Approval of Adjournment Proposal): "FOR" the approval of the Adjournment Proposal; and - Proposal 5 (Approval of the Third Amendment and Restatement): "FOR" the approval of the Third Amendment and Restatement.

-Who is entitled to vote at the Annual Meeting?
+The Board recommends that you vote as follows: • Proposal 1 (Election of Directors): "FOR" each of the Board nominees for election as directors; • Proposal 2 (Ratification of PKF): "FOR" the ratification of PKF as our independent registered public accounting firm for our fiscal year ending December 31, 2024; • Proposal 3 (Amendment and Increase to 2019 Equity Incentive Plan): "FOR" the approval of the increase to the Company's 2019 Equity Incentive Plan; • Proposal 4 (Reverse Split Floor Price Decrease): "FOR" the approval of the Reverse Split Floor Price Decrease Proposal; and • Proposal 5 (Approval of Adjournment Proposal): "FOR" the approval of the Adjournment Proposal Who is entitled to vote at the Annual Meeting?
+Holders of record of our Class A Common Stock, as of the close of business on November 25, 2024, the record date for the Annual Meeting (the "Record Date"), are entitled to receive notice of the Annual Meeting.
+Holders of record of shares of Class A Common Stock have the right to vote on all matters brought before the

-Holders of record of our Class A Common Stock and our Series A Preferred Stock, par value \$0.0001 per share ("Series A Preferred Stock") as of the close of business on , 2023, the record date for the Annual Meeting (the "Record Date"), are entitled to receive notice of the Annual Meeting.
-Holders of record of shares of Class A Common Stock have the right to vote on all matters brought before the Annual Meeting.
-Holders of record of shares of Series A Preferred Stock have the right to vote only on the Reverse Split Proposal and the Adjournment Proposal as a single class.
-Notwithstanding the foregoing, holders of outstanding shares of Series A Preferred Stock will only be entitled to vote such shares on the Reverse Split Proposal and the Adjournment Proposal to the extent that such shares have not been automatically redeemed in the Initial Redemption (as defined below).
-On the Record Date, shares of Class A Common Stock were issued and outstanding and shares of Series A Preferred Stock were issued and outstanding and, except as provided below with respect to the shares of our Series A Preferred Stock, entitled to vote.